 It’s a woman’s prerogative to change her mind, and it’s a theologian’s prerogative to make distinctions.
 Seminaries train us this way, and it’s the currency with which we trade in ministry.
 Few excel in formulating and articulating such subtleties as theologians on the Catholic side of the ecclesial fence, and the mystery of the Mass is a place where this tendency is particularly observed.

-As a “mystery,” the Catholic Mass is by definition beyond human comprehension; yet, when Protestants explain what happens in the Mass, we often get it wrong, propagating misnomers that directly contradict the explicit teaching of the Catholic Church.
+As a “mystery,” the Catholic Mass is by definition beyond human comprehension; yet, when Protestants explain what occurs in the Mass, we often get it wrong, propagating misnomers that directly contradict the explicit teaching of the Roman Catholic Church.
 Here are the big three.
-If effectiveness in gospel renewal is related to upholding truth and avoiding straw men, these lessons should be noted.
+If effectiveness in gospel witness is related to upholding truth and avoiding straw men, these lessons should be noted.

 Misnomer One: Catholics teach that Christ is “physically present” in the Mass.

 When describing Jesus Christ as the Eucharist, Catholics will say that the Lord is “really,” “truly,” “wholly,” “continuously,” or “substantially” present, but not “physically.”
 To state the Jesus is “physically” present is to suggest that he is present “locally” (as he is now in heaven at the right hand of the Father).
 The Eucharistic presence of Christ, although understood as no less real, is sacramentally present in the transubstantiated host.
 From the Catechism of the Catholic Church:

 1413 By the consecration the transubstantiation of the bread and wine into the Body and Blood of Christ is brought about.
 Under the consecrated species of bread and wine Christ himself, living and glorious, is present in a true, real, and substantial manner: his Body and his Blood, with his soul and his divinity (cf. Council of Trent: DS 1640; 1651).